Smartmind12/questdb.io/docs/reference/function/aggregation.md

 **Examples:**

-"Using `row_number()` for "trades" to arrange the table in a sequential manner to depict the transaction history & order these transactions in respect with lowest to highest amount of coins traded"
+Using `row_number()` for "trades" to arrange the table in a sequential manner to depict the transaction history and order these transactions in respect with lowest to highest amount of coins traded.

 ```questdb-sql
 SELECT symbol,side,price,